Automated Profile Inference with Language Model Agents: Experiments

+\mypara{Overall Performance} We evaluate all methods using six LLM backbones, with results reported in~\Cref{tab:synpai_acc}.
+The NER-based approach (\ie PII-Extractor) achieves the lowest accuracy.
+PIE slightly outperforms FTI by using more instructive prompts, which help the LLM better understand the task.
+However, this advantage diminishes with stronger LLMs (\ie GPT-5), as these models' performance is less sensitive to prompt design. \mymethod consistently outperforms all baselines across all PII attributes and LLM backbones.
+We attribute this improvement to \mymethod’s iterative and collaborative inference workflow, which analyzes text in smaller segments to reduce noise, capture subtle contextual cues, and produce more consistent and accurate personal attribute inferences.

 \mypara{Profiling with Noisy Activities} \mymethod introduces the Summarizer agent to address and refine incorrectly inferred attributes from noisy activities.
-We now evaluate its effectiveness through the following experiment.
-Specifically, for the synthetic dataset, we intentionally replaced 10\% of a target user's comments with randomly selected comments from other users, while keeping the ground truth (user profile) unchanged.
-We then used \mymethod to infer attributes from this noisy dataset.
-A performance comparison between the noisy and original datasets using GPT-4 is shown in Table~\ref{tab:syn_perturb}.
-The results reveal only minimal degradation in performance, demonstrating that \mymethod effectively manages inconsistent or incorrect information in users' activities.
+We evaluate its robustness on the synthetic dataset by injecting controlled noise: 10\% of each user’s comments are randomly replaced with comments from other users, while ground-truth profiles remain unchanged.
+We then apply \mymethod to this perturbed dataset and compare performance with the original setting using GPT-4.
+As shown in~\Cref{tab:syn_perturb}, accuracy drops only slightly, indicating that \mymethod effectively reduces the impact of irrelevant or misleading activities.